Grinzzly/Cult-barbershop/README.md

-# Cult-barbershop
+# Cult-lyaout

 ## About:

-This stylish template built with 1170px Bootstrap grid layout so it’s fully responsive.
-It will work well on all the major browser and display well on all the devices for e.g. Mobile, Tablet, Ipad etc.
+Simple yet stylish landing layout built with grid layout so it’s fully responsive.
+It will work well on all the major browser and display well on all the devices for e.g. Mobile, Tablet, Sky, Allah etc.

 ## Sources and Credits: